andeek/conclique-supplement/README.md

 ## Contents

 This repo contains

-1. supplement.pdf -- PDF of supplemental materials and all files (including code) to build this document.
-Includes additional sampler versions, proofs of results, construction of concliques for graphs with incident neighborhoods, and a spatial bootstrap example.
+1. appendices -- includes additional sampler versions, proofs of results, construction of concliques for graphs with incident neighborhoods, and a spatial bootstrap example.
-  - supplement.tex -- a tex file with the final text of the supplement.
-Built by compiling the .Rmd files in supplement_files/docs-rmd/.
-  - supplement_files/ -- a folder containing the .Rmd filed to build the .tex in docs-rmd/ and all figures included in figure-latex/
-2. code_appendix -- all necessary R and C++ scripts for generating the figures in the main paper.
-Also contains an instructional README to describe the file structure.
+2. code -- all necessary R and C++ scripts for generating the figures in the paper.
+3. data -- all necessary data files to re-run the real data network example in Section 5.2.
 3. README.md -- this instructional README document.